Ask Pauline a Question

 St.George Vertigo Credit Card

-Disclaimer: The interest free period is the maximum number of days during which interest is not charged on new purchases.
-If your account has an interest free period for purchases, to be entitled to that interest free period, you need to pay off the “monthly payment balance” listed on your statement of account (not the full closing balance) by the relevant payment due date.
+Disclaimer: The interest-free period is the maximum number of days during which interest is not charged on new purchases.
+To be entitled to any interest-free period, you need to pay off the “monthly payment balance” listed on your statement of account (not the full closing balance) by the relevant payment due date.

 Key features

-• 0% p.a. for 32 months on balance transfers requested at card application with no balance transfer fee.
+• 0% p.a. for 28 months on balance transfers requested at card application with 1% balance transfer fee.
 Rate then switches to the applicable variable cash advance rate.
-Available to newly approved card applications by 30 April 2024.
+Available to newly approved card applications by 31 July 2024.

 • Affordable $55 annual fee